Quick Guide to Health Insurance Marketplaces

 There are real benefits to shopping for coverage through the Marketplace.

-- Out-of-pocket Maximum: For 2024, Marketplace plans cannot have an out-of-pocket maximum more than $9,450 for an individual and $18,900 for a family.
-This cap is higher than it has been in previous years, but is still lower than some employer plans, which can have higher out-of-pocket maximums.
+- Out-of-pocket Maximum: For 2026, Marketplace plans cannot have an out-of-pocket maximum more than $10,600 for an individual and $21,200 for a family.
+This cap is high, but is still lower than some employer plans, which can have higher out-of-pocket maximums.
 Also, out-of-pocket maximums for all Marketplace plans must include everything you spend for deductibles, co-payments, and co-insurance for in-network providers.

 - Standardized Plans: Plans sold through the Marketplace are standardized by their level of cost-sharing: